FengZhenhua/Supervised-Descent-Method/README.md

 2. Download the COFW color images from http://www.vision.caltech.edu/xpburgos/ICCV13/ and unzip the .mat files to the 'data' folder

-3. run the example_detection.m code for SDM training and test for facial landmark detection
+3. Run the example_detection.m code for SDM training and test for facial landmark detection

 ### Contact

 Dr. Zhenhua Feng

-Centre for Vision, Speech and Signal Processing, University of Surrey z.feng@surrey.ac.uk, fengzhenhua2010@gmail.com
+Centre for Vision, Speech and Signal Processing, University of Surrey

+z.feng@surrey.ac.uk, fengzhenhua2010@gmail.com